shapeshed/jekyll.shapeshed.com/_posts/2008-05-07-screen_modes_in_photoshop.md

 ---
 layout: post
 title: Screen Modes in Photoshop
-excerpt: "When designing in Photoshop there are a couple of options that allow you to review your design without noise around it.
+description: "When designing in Photoshop there are a couple of options that allow you to review your design without noise around it.
 Here's a quick overview of how you can take a step back from the digital canvas. "
 categories: [Design, Photoshop]
 ---
 ## Step away from the canvas